bg

 2. Parser's type.
 It is a method that the program uses for data extraction.
 Our parser has a few methods from simple to the most powerful.
 In this example, where data is being placed in a random place, we can use the simple method - fixed position.
 This method allows extracting any number of characters from any fixed position of the data packet;

 3. Data type.
 It is the data type of the characters extracted.
 If you specify a data type other than the "STRING" data type, the module tries to convert the string value to the specified data type.
 The module allows configuring several options that will be used at the conversion (see the "Data format" tab).
 In this example, several items have the "Integer" data type, the "iDate" item has the "Datetime" data type, and all other items have the "String" data type.
-Therefore we'll use all options from the "Data formats" page;
+Therefore, we'll use all options from the "Data formats" page;

 4. Default value.
 The value specified here is to be used when data cannot be extracted from a data packet;